The scrutiny team is responsible for:

 Principles of scrutiny in Harrow

-Scrutiny is an independent, councillor-led function that works with local people to improve services.
+Scrutiny is function that works with local people to improve services.
+It is independent and councillor-led.

 Scrutiny has a history of adopting an inclusive non-partisan approach to its work.
-A strong emphasis of scrutiny's work is on making a positive contribution to the development of policy and challenging the effectiveness of local decision-making.
+It has positively shaped policy and challenged the effectiveness of local decision-making.
 Scrutiny's purpose is to:

-• identify and investigate areas of service delivery which appear to be problematic (or indeed highly successful)
+- identify and investigate activity which appears to be problematic (or indeed highly successful)